Stream clean reminder

-Guernsey Water is reminding islanders who have streams, douits, and other watercourses on their land that they must all be cleared of vegetation and other obstructions by 15 June 2018.
+Guernsey Water is reminding islanders who have streams, douits and other watercourses on their land that they must be cleared of vegetation, silt and other obstructions by 15 June 2019 as required by law.

-Guernsey Water works in partnership with the Parish douzaines who are responsible for ensuring that the waterways in each of their areas of the island are maintained.
+The utility works in partnership with the Parish Douzaines who are responsible for ensuring that the waterways in each of their areas of the island are maintained.

 For more advice on the law (Section 6 (4) of the Loi Relative aux Douits 1936) contact a member of your local Parish Stream Committee or the Streams Inspector at Guernsey Water.